 Gentle yoga is also ideal for those who work behind a desk all day.
 If you tend to experience pain and stiffness from a sedentary job, gentle yoga could be your perfect solution.

-Stay tuned for the launch of our Anahana Academy, where we will be offering a number of different courses such as Breathing 101 followed by Yoga 101.
+Stay tuned for the launch of our Anahana Academy, where we will be offering a number of different courses such as different breathing techniques with Breathing 101 followed by learning yoga through Yoga 101.